1. Vehicle Identification Number

-4. Engine power / Emission standard / Gearbox
+4. Engine power / Emissions standard / Gearbox

 5. Letter designation of the engine and gearbox (not used in some countries)

-8. Empty weight / Fuel consumption / CO2 emissions (not used in some countries)
+8. Net weight / Fuel consumption / CO₂ emissions (not used in some countries)

 The vehicle data plate contains all the information you need to purchase spare parts.

-The rating plate is located under the cover on the right in the battery compartment (vehicles delivered to some countries do not have a nameplate).
+The nameplate is located under the casing on the right side of the battery compartment (cars supplied to some countries do not have a manufacturer's plate).

-The vehicle identification number is stamped on the rear transverse bulkhead in the engine compartment and stands for:
+The vehicle identification number is stamped on the rear bulkhead in the engine compartment and is deciphered as follows:

 - ZZZ — Filler characters